nathanielward/nathanielward.github.io/_posts/2016-05-07-vanity-metrics.md

     - Security
 ---

-Quick quiz: When you send out a fundraising email, do you measure its success based on):
+Quick quiz: When you send out a fundraising email, do you measure its success based on:

 1. The open rate of the email;
 2. The click rate of the email; or